Wellington, Tamil Nadu: Weather

-The one word that best describes weather in Coonoor/Wellington is salubrious, a term made famous by the Defence Services Staff College!
+The one word that best describes the weather in Coonoor/Wellington is salubrious, a term made famous by the Defence Services Staff College!
 The climate is moderate and gains the advantage of latitude in winter and altitude in summer.
 The weather is neither tropical (given the latitude) nor humid (despite the lush greenery), but generally pleasant throughout the year.

-The temperature in summers (the dry months of Apr-May) swings between 27 °C by day, and can be a nippy 14 °C at night in the valley bowls; the slopes record around 17–18 °C at night/early mornings.
+The temperature in summer (the dry months of Apr-May) swings between 27 °C by day, and can be a nippy 14 °C at night in the valley bowls; the slopes record around 17–18 °C at night/early mornings.
 Winter temperature goes down to about 18 °C in the day and a nippy 11 °C by night; valley bowls record a sub-zero temperature during Dec-Jan, with hoar frost before sunrise.

 The atmosphere is clear in comparison to most cities; consequently, the UV index is high throughout the year, and the direct sun can scorch even when the temperature is not so high.

-The rainy season is technically during the receding monsoon in Oct-Nov, but the district sees spill-over rain (the location is not exactly leeward for the monsoon current hitting Kerala) during the south-west monsoon as well.
+The rainy season is technically during the receding monsoon in Oct-Nov, but the district sees spillover rain (the location is not exactly leeward for the monsoon current hitting Kerala) during the south-west monsoon as well.
 Humidity ranges between 70% and 90% with a gentle breeze blowing at most times during the rainy season.
 During the dry spells, it can dip to 40%.
 It is never stuffy.

-Mid-May to mid-July is a season for thunder-storms, most of which originate in the mouth of the valley leading up from Mettupalayam to Coonoor.
+Mid-May to mid-July is a season for thunderstorms, most of which originate in the mouth of the valley leading up from Mettupalayam to Coonoor.
 Thunder can be scaringly loud; those that have not experienced such thunder must enjoy nature in its wild entirety!
 The faint-of-heart are advised to get under a mattress during such occurrences.
-The normal time of occurrence of thunderstorms is early noon to early evening, or late afternoons to early-night.
+The normal time of occurrence of thunderstorms is during early noon to early evening, or late afternoon to early night.
 An odd occurrence is also recorded around midnight.

 Reaching Wellington

 Wellington is connected only by road to Coimbatore, or to Ooty, along NH181.
 Coimbatore is the air- and railhead (CJB being the airport, and CBE being the railway station).
 Coimbatore railway station lies at a road distance of 70 km and Coimbatore airport at 80 km from Wellington.

-Air connectivity to Coimbatore exists from Delhi (DEL), Mumbai (BOM), Chennai (MAA), Kochi (COK) and Bangalore (BLR).
+Air connectivity to Coimbatore exists from Hyderabad (HYD), Delhi (DEL), Mumbai (BOM), Chennai (MAA), Kochi (COK), and Bangalore (BLR).
 From other locations, connecting flights will have to be located.
-Coimbatore is an Air-India hub, except for the Bangalore-leg.
+Coimbatore is an Air India hub, except for the Bangalore leg.

 All long-distance trains originating from, or transiting through, Hyderabad/Vijayawada/ Bangalore, and headed to Trivandrum/Cochin, route via Coimbatore.
 Intercity trains run from Chennai (MAS) and Bangalore (SBC).

 Wellington can also be accessed by road from Bengaluru (Bangalore), via Mysuru (Mysore) and Gudalur-Ooty.